imazen/keyhub/spec/roadmap.md

 * Redirect to HTTPS if request is HTTP
 * Don't crash on unrecognized SKUs.
 Not all SKUs can be linked, this is by design.

 ## Preview 2 - Apr.
-1st 2013 - All customers, open-sourcing begins
+1st 2013 - All customers, open-sourcing begins, mostly Imazen development

 * Add customer data prefill based on transaction data
 * Fix private key management